-3. [NEW PRIORITY] ENERGY
+3. ENERGY

 a.
-ENERGY CONSERVATION AND RENEWABLE ENERGY PRODUCTION.
-Support legislation that will encourage energy conservation and the use of renewable and distributive energy generation.
-(2008, revised 2009)
+ENERGY CONSERVATION AND RENEWABLE ENERGY PRODUCTION: Support legislation that will encourage energy conservation and the use of renewable and distributive energy generation.
+(2008; revised 2010)

-Rationale: Most energy conservation projects will pay for themselves in less than five years so providing advice and low cost energy saving equipment such as CFL light bulbs will not only reduce our demand for fossil fuel generated electricity but also save money for Virginia residents.
-Similarly encouraging distributive renewable generation will decrease the risk of power disruptions due to natural disasters or malicious activity.
-Both energy conservation and distributive energy production will lessen the need for new transmission lines.
+Rationale: Most energy conservation projects will pay for themselves in less than five years so providing consumer educational advice and low cost energy saving equipment such as CFL light bulbs will not only reduce our demand for fossil fuel generated electricity but also save money for Virginia residents.
+Similarly, encouraging distributive renewable generation will decrease the risk of power disruptions due to natural disasters or malicious activity.

 b.
-[NEW] RENEWABLE PORTFOLIO STANDARD.
-Support enactment of a Renewable Portfolio Standard.
-(2009)
+RENEWABLE PORTFOLIO STANDARD: Support enactment of a Renewable Portfolio Standard requiring an increased fraction be produced from renewable emission-free sources.
+(2009; revised 2010)

 Rationale: Establishing a Renewable Portfolio Standard will address climate change.
-Furthermore, renewables are clean and getting cheaper while conventional sources are risky, subject to cost volatility, and finite.
+Furthermore, renewable sources are clean and getting cheaper while conventional sources may be risky, subject to cost volatility, and finite.

 c.
-[NEW] PURCHASE OF ENERGY SAVING PRODUCTS.
-Support legislation to amend the Virginia Public Utilities Act to encourage the purchase of energy saving products by consumers by allowing and encouraging utility companies in Virginia to provide capital costs for cost effective purchases of energy saving equipment and to be repaid through utility bills.
+PURCHASE OF ENERGY SAVING PRODUCTS: Support legislation to amend the Virginia Public Utilities Act to encourage the purchase of energy saving products by consumers by allowing and encouraging utility companies in Virginia to provide low rates for capital costs for effective purchases of energy saving equipment and to be repaid through utility bills.
 (2009)

-Rationale: The initial capital costs for energy saving equipment makes it difficult for home owners and businesses to make the changes that can decrease energy demand.
-Utility companies have historically made money by selling electricity or natural gas and therefore it is not in their best interest to help customers.
+Rationale: The initial capital costs for energy saving equipment make it difficult for home owners and businesses to make the changes that can decrease energy demand.